The Poynting vector field singularities: Effects of symmetry and its violation: Symmetry

 Finally, according to Eq.~\eqref{eq:Poynting_EH}, it gives rise to the following rules for the Poynting vector components:

-Identities \eqref{eq:E_y->-y}--\eqref{eq:S_y->-y} also may be verified constructively based on the explicit form of the exact solution for the problem in question.
+Identities \eqref{eq:E_y->-y}--\eqref{eq:S_y->-y} also may be verified constructively based on the explicit form of the exact solution of the problem in question.

 Note that the obtained results are in full agreement with the conclusions presented at the beginning of this section based on the problem symmetry.
 Indeed, recall that, according to Eq.~\eqref{eq:Poynting_EH}, vector $\mathbf{S}$ is perpendicular to both $\mathbf{E}$ and $\mathbf{H}$.
 On the other hand, as it follows from Eq.~\eqref{eq:EHcomponentsMixedTM-TE}, for the pure TM polarization of the incident wave, vector $\mathbf{E}$ of the solution of Maxwell's equations is always parallel to the $z$-axis.
 The same is true for the pure TE polarization for vector $\mathbf{H}$.
 Then, in both these cases, the $z$-component of vector $\mathbf{S}$ must equal zero {\it identically}.
-In contrast, for a mixed polarization, $S_z$ may vanish only at certain specific values of $x$ and $y$.
-This point will be important for the subsequent analysis.
+In contrast, for an oblique orientation of the polarization plane, $S_z$ may vanish only at certain specific values of $x$ and $y$.
+These points with $S_z=0$ will be important for the subsequent analysis.